 Treatment of infection

 The most common nasal infection is a viral infection known as "the common cold."
 The virus causes swelling of the nasal membranes and production of thick clear mucus.
 Symptoms usually last several days.
 If "a cold" goes on for many days and is associated with yellow or green drainage, it may have become secondarily infected by bacteria.
-Very few patients with a common cold from a virus will go on to have acute bacterial rinosinusitis from sinus blockage and impaired sinus function.
+Very few patients with a common cold from a virus will go on to have acute bacterial rhinosinusitis from sinus blockage and impaired sinus function.
 Sinus blockage can lead to acute sinusitis (less than 4 weeks in duration) or chronic sinusitis (lasting 12 weeks with continuous symptoms), which can be characterized by nasal congestion, thick mucus, and facial or dental pain.
 From 4 to 12 weeks, the symptoms are classified as subacute sinusitis or recurrent acute sinusitis.
-Prompt and aggressive treatment of infection by your physician, only occasionally with antibiotics, along with supplemental medications.
-In some cases surgery, will help to re-establish the normal drainage pathways.

 Symptomatic treatment often involves pain relief, decongestants, mucous thinning medications, saline rinses, and anti-histamine therapy.

-For rhinitis that is thought to be related to acid reflux disease, antacids (Maalox, Mylanta) can help to neutralize acid contents, whereas other medications [cimetidine (Tagamet), famotidine (Pepcid), omeprazole (Prilosec), esomeprazole (Nexium)] can decrease stomach acid production.
-Non-pharmacological treatments include avoiding late evening meals and snacks and the elimination of alcohol and caffeine.
-Elevating the head of the bed may help to decrease reflux during sleep.
+For rhinitis that is a result of acid reflux disease, antacids (Maalox, Mylanta) can help to neutralize acid contents, whereas other medications such as cimetidine (Tagamet), famotidine (Pepcid), omeprazole (Prilosec), esomeprazole (Nexium)] can decrease stomach acid production.
+Non-pharmacological treatments include avoiding late evening meals and snacks and elimination of alcohol and caffeine.
+Elevating the head of the bed may help decrease reflux during sleep.

-Structural problems with the nose and sinuses may ultimately require surgical correction.
-Obviously, this should be done only after more conservative measures have been tried and failed.
-Surgery is not a replacement for good allergy control and treatment.
+Structural problems with the nose and sinuses may ultimately require surgical correction to cure them.
+This should be done only after more conservative measures have been tried and failed.
 Septal deviation, septal spurs, septal perforation, enlargement of the turbinates, and nasal/sinus polyps can lead to pooling of or overproduction of secretions, blockage of the normal pathways leading to chronic sinusitis, and chronic irritation.
 The surgery is performed by an ear-nose-throat doctor (otolaryngologist).
 Surgery can also enhance the delivery of nasal medications and rinses into the nasal cavities.